huggingface/blog/setfit-absa.md

 trainer.train()
 ```

-That’s it!
+That's it!
 We have trained a domain-specific ABSA model.
 We can save our trained model to disk or upload it to the Hugging Face hub.
 Bear in mind that the model contains two submodels, so each is given its own path:

 ```python
 model.save_pretrained(